Drupal’s Release Cycle: Understanding What’s Next

 The Present: How does Drupal 8 release updates and how does this mesh with the Drupal 7 release cycle?

-With Semantic Versioning, each number has a distinct purpose: the first number is the major version (8), the second number is a minor release (.4) and the third number is a patch release.
+With Semantic Versioning, each number has a distinct purpose: the first number is the major version (8), the second number is a minor release (.8) and the third number is a patch release.
 Each type of release has specific requirements that I won’t get into here, but you can visit the release cycle page of drupal.org for more detailed information.
 On top of the requirements for each type of release, there are specific dates and times they will--or can--occur.
 A major release occurs much less frequently than the other two.
-In fact, major releases are infrequent enough that there is not a set schedule for future major release of Drupal.
-Minor releases are scheduled every six months, so we can expect two minor releases in the upcoming year (2018).
-8.5.0 will be released on 3/7/2018 and 8.6.0 will be released on 9/5/2018.
-Finally, patch releases have a month release window that can be used to address bugs in the current minor release.
+In fact, major releases are infrequent enough that there is not a set schedule for future major releases of Drupal.
+Minor releases are scheduled every six months, so we can expect two minor releases each year.
+Finally, patch releases have a monthly release window that can be used to address bugs in the current minor release.

 If you skimmed that last paragraph, slow down and pay attention here.
-The most important thing to know about minor releases in Drupal 8 is that only the most current, stable minor release will receive security updates.
-Occasionally, there may be an exception if a minor release is really new, but I wouldn’t count on that happening often, if at all.
-To further clarify, Drupal 8.4 is the current minor release, so if you’re running 8.0, 8.1, 8.2 or 8.3, you will not receive security updates and are at risk.
+The most important thing to know about minor releases in Drupal 8 is that the current and previous stable minor releases will receive security updates, right now that is Drupal 8.8.x and 8.7.x.
+To further clarify, if you are running a version of Drupal prior to 8.7.x, you will not receive security updates and are at risk.

 Now that we’re all clear on the Drupal 8 release cycle, it’s also important to keep in mind that this does not change anything about the Drupal 7 release cycle.
-Drupal 7 is still supported by the community but is essentially in maintenance mode.
-At this point, we strongly advise against building any new sites on Drupal 7 unless you have a very compelling reason to do so - we haven’t had a reason to build a new site on Drupal 7 in over 18 months.
+Drupal 7 is still supported by the community, but is essentially in maintenance mode.
+At this point, we strongly advise against building any new sites on Drupal 7 - we haven’t had a reason to build a new site on Drupal 7 in over 3 years.

 The Future: What do we have to look forward to?